quangdev05/ClearLag24/README.md

 Remember that only Admins have permission to use these commands.
 The plugin aims to enhance server performance and maintain a smoother gameplay experience.

+## Permissions

+- Please add `clearlag24.admin` permission to be able to use plugin commands for Minecraft server admin.

 ## Author

 - [QuangDev05](https://github.com/PhamQuang2008)